-You never forget your first encounter with stinging nettles.
+By the way, you never forget your first encounter with stinging nettles.
 I was about 6 years old on a trail in Griffith Park in Los Angeles with my parents.
 My hand brushed against a plant alongside the path.

 It felt like a hundred little needles poking the back of my hand.
 Soon, my skin was covered with little white bumps, proof of the pain.

 Where to get nettles?
 Given the sting factor, you won’t find them in the grocery story.
-You either have to forage for them yourself (they grow wild on almost every continent), in which case, wear thick gloves, and pick the tender tops before they flower, or you can sometimes find them at your local farmer’s market in early spring.
+You either have to forage for them yourself (they grow wild on almost every continent), in which case, wear thick gloves, and pick the tender tops before they flower, or you can sometimes find them at your local farmer’s market in very early spring.

 Fresh, raw stinging nettles sting!
 Wear protective gloves when handling them, until after they are blanched.